tahpni/digits01/README.md

 A ML Digit Identifier using Python and C++.

 ## Instructions
-- Run app.py
+- Run draw.py
 - Draw a number
 - The program will predict which number you drew

 ## Tutorial
-A step by step tutorial will be posted soon on YouTube.
+A step by step tutorial on how to make this will be posted soon on YouTube.